ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

+### Account URI Recovery

+If the server already has an account registered with the provided account key,
+then it MUST return a response with a 200 (OK) status code and provide the URI of
+that account in the Location header field.
+This allows a client that has
+an account key but not the corresponding account URI to recover the account URI.

+If a client wishes to recover an existing account and does not want a non
+existing account to be created, then it SHOULD do so by sending a POST
+request with an empty update.
+That is, it should send a JWS whose payload is an
+empty object ({}).

+### Account Update

 If the client wishes to update this information in the future, it sends a POST
 request with updated information to the account URI.
 The server MUST ignore any
-updates to "order" fields or any other fields it does not
+updates to "order" fields or any other fields it does not recognize.
+If the server
-recognize.
+accepts the update, it MUST return a response with a 200 (OK) status code and the
+resulting account object.

 For example, to update the contact information in the above account, the client
 could send the following request: